vercel/release/README.md

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Move into the directory of your clone
+2. Uninstall the package if it's already installed: `npm uninstall -g release`
 3. Link the package to the global module directory: `npm link`
 4. You can now use `release` on the command line!